 Standardized test scores:

-Both USLME Step 1 and USMLE Step 2 CK (required).
-All applicants must pass USMLE Step 1 and USMLE Step 2 CK on the first attempt.
+Both USLME Step 1 and USMLE Step 2 (required).

-USLME Step 2 CS is recommended by interview dates in November through January.
+USLME Step 2 is recommended by interview dates in November through January.

 COMLEX-USA Level 1 (optional).

 Letter #2, applicant choice (a letter from a Chair is optional)

 All applicants’ medical school graduation date must be within five years of expected matriculation into our residency program.

 International Medical Graduate information:

 Visas: We sponsor H-1B and J visas.
 US clinical experiences in not a requirement.